amir734jj/SimpleDependencyContainer/README.md

 2. `Lazy<T>` or `Func<T>` support as does `StructureMap`

 ### How does it work?
-This library will recursively resolve type and constructor with parameters until it reaches a type that is a System type or its namespace starts with `System`, then at this point it requires an instance to be manually registered before it can continue any further.
+This library will recursively resolve type and constructor parameters until it reaches a type that is a System type or its namespace starts with `System`, then at this point it requires an instance to be manually registered before it can continue any further.
 This is the same strategy behind all IoCs.

 ### Examples: